amol-gadhave/sb_microservice/README.md

 # sb_microservice
-This reposotory is to learn microservice
+This repository for customer service.